electrikmilk/scpleditor-accounts-files/api-reference/delete.md

     * **Code:** 503 SERVICE_UNAVAILABLE <br />
        **Content:**<br />
        `{ "status":"error", "message":"There was an internal file system error deleting file file.scpl." }`<br/>
-       `{ "status":"error", "message":"There was an internal file system error deleting folder Folder." }`<br/>
+       `{ "status":"error", "message":"There was an internal file system error deleting folder foldername." }`<br/>
        `{ "status":"error", "message":"There was a internal database error deleting file file.scpl." }`<br/>
-       `{ "status":"error", "message":"There was a internal database error deleting folder Folder." }`<br/>
+       `{ "status":"error", "message":"There was a internal database error deleting folder foldername." }`<br/>
        `{ "status":"error", "message":"File|Folder does not appear to exist." }`<br/>
        `{ "status":"error", "message":"You do not appear to own that file|folder." }`<br/>
        `{ "status":"error", "message":"Invalid file|folder ID." }`